Dig deeper ♣ Download fact-sheet

 by Paige Thrush, Nancy J. Taylor & Francesca Peduto Hand

-Infection by Dothistroma typically begins in spring when the environment is cool and wet, although infection can take place anytime throughout the growing season.
+Infection typically begins in spring when the environment is cool and wet, although infection can take place anytime throughout the growing season.
 On average, symptoms become visible 3-6 months after infection.
 Symptoms typically begin in the lower canopy of trees less than 15 years old, although trees of any age may become infected.
 If conditions are conducive in the following years, the disease will begin to spread up the tree (Figure 1).
 Older needles, close to the trunk of the tree, are more severely affected than newer needles at branch tips.
 Needles formed after bud break in spring (current or first year needles) do not become susceptible to infection until they have matured completely in early to mid-summer.

 Yellow to tan spots develop on diseased needles in late summer or early fall.
 Typically, clusters of needles on a single shoot will be uniformly affected.
 Throughout the autumn months, spots will turn a brown to reddish-brown color, gradually enlarge, and form bands around the needles (Figure 2).
 This characteristic symptom is where the disease gets its alternate name, “red band disease”.
 Once a band has girdled a needle, the needle will die above the band (Figure 3).
 Typically, the needle tip will be tan to brown, while the base of the needle appears healthy and green.
 The transition between healthy and dead needle tissue is often abrupt.